-Our calculations rely on data for registered deaths, and we are conscious that in recent months deaths may have been registered earlier or later than in previous years.
-Consequently, comparisons of mortality between 2020, 2021 and 2022 and earlier years may not be on a like-for-like basis.
+Our calculations rely on data for registered deaths, and we are conscious that during the pandemic deaths may have been registered earlier or later than in previous years.
+Consequently, comparisons of mortality between years during the pandemic and earlier years may not be on a like-for-like basis.
 Also, results for individual weeks may not be consistent between years due to the timing of public holidays.

 Our calculations do not take account of the 2021 census in England & Wales.
 Our blog discusses the implications of the initial census results.
-We intend to analyse the impact of the census on the mortality monitor once the ONS has published revised mid-year population for mid-2012 to mid-2020, expected in early 2023.
+We intend to analyse the impact of the census on the mortality monitor once the ONS has published revised mid-year population for mid-2012 to mid-2020, expected in May 2023.